araczkowski/wc-finder/ADDRESS_IMPLEMENTATION_SUMMARY.md

 - Complete address formatting with all available details

 ### 3. Improved UX
+- **Simplified interface**: Automatic distance-based sorting without search complexity
+- **Distance indicators**: Clear display of how far each WC is from user
+- **Clean design**: Removed search inputs for streamlined experience
+- **Auto-sorting**: WCs automatically ordered from nearest to farthest
 - Automatic location detection when adding WC (user is assumed to be at the location)
 - Pre-filled address and coordinates from current GPS position
 - Manual refresh option for location updates
 - Required address field for better data quality
 - Loading states during location detection and geocoding
 - Clear separation between address and coordinates
-- Search by readable addresses
-- Visual feedback for successful location detection
+- Visual feedback for successful location detection and distance sorting

 ## Next Steps